-What Can a Handyman Do in Danvers, Massachusetts?
+What Can a Handyman Do Without a License in Danvers, Massachusetts?

 In Danvers (Essex County), a handyman can do many non-structural, non-trade tasks without a state-issued “general contractor license,” but Massachusetts DOES require a Home Improvement Contractor (HIC) Registration for most residential repair/remodel work when you contract directly with a homeowner.
 A common practical exemption is that very small/maintenance-only jobs (often interpreted as under $1,000) may not trigger HIC registration, but electrical, plumbing/gas and many HVAC/refrigeration tasks always require the appropriate trade license regardless of job size.